-If a student is going to miss a test or major test he/she must contact the instructor prior to the test or major test in order to be considered for a rewrite.
+If a student is going to miss a test or midterm he/she must contact the instructor prior to the test or midterm in order to be considered for a rewrite.
 There may be a deduction of 10% for test rewrites.
 A certificate (a doctor's or a note from the funeral home) will be required to make up the final exam.
 You will receive a grade of F if you do not write the final exam.